How to maximize air bag effectiveness

 - Always wear safety belts.
 An air bag system is not a substitute for safety belts.
 All the elements of a vehicle's safety system are designed to work together.

-- Have all children 12 and under ride properly restrained and in the backseat.
-And never place a rear-facing child safety seat in front of an airbag.
-The National Highway Traffic Safety Administration offers more information about child passenger safety best practices.
+- Properly restrain all children 12 and under in the backseat.
+Never place a rear-facing child safety seat in front of an air bag.
+The NHTSA offers more information about child passenger safety best practices.

 - Watch for the air bag malfunction indicator lamp.
-If it remains lit more than 10 seconds after vehicle start-up, it indicates that a problem with the air bag system is present.
+If it remains lit more than 10 seconds after you start your vehicle, it indicates a problem.
 Have the problem diagnosed and repaired immediately.